ZR6LSD/SvxLink/README.md

 Have fun with it!
 But keep in mind that I have not tested them on every other Linux distribution available and I cannot offer support to you if they don't work on yours.
 I would love to hear your comments and I will happily look at any suggestions for new features or code fixes but I do not have the time or inclination to run and test your modified versions, act as a beta tester or even offer useful advice if your changes are not working.
 I am NOT an expert; I am simply sharing tools that I use everyday.

+# Donations

+However, if you find any of my script's or videos on my channel enjoyable or helpful, then any small donations would be greatly appreciated, and would help towards me creating more content.
+If you would like to help with a donation, you can do so via.

+Litecoin LTC: LMGEaMySbztMVftx6WJextU1WEQAEEnrR9